#6 - What Are The Hebrew's

 In The Days Of Christ Jesus - And Today

-Because of the confusion of today's Hebrews, everyone else should ignore all "cultural" Hebrews and Orthodox Jews whose religious (Hebrew Holy Days) calendar differs or departs from their own Holy Scriptures (Tenach - The Christian Old Testament).
+Because of the confusion of today's Hebrews, everyone else should ignore all "cultural" Hebrews and Orthodox Jews whose ecclesiastical (Hebrew Holy Days) calendar differs or departs from their own Holy Scriptures (Tanakh - The Christian Old Testament).

 It is a shame that today's Hebrews have accurate information available in Torah (Genesis -thru- Deuteronomy), but they (instead) choose to conform their Holy Days calendar to interpretations of Torah found in the Talmud (Rabbinic commentaries).
-Hebrews do not study Torah, you will only hear of "Talmudic" scholars.
+Hebrews do not study Torah - you will often only hear of "Talmudic" scholars - seldom will you ever hear of "Torah" scholars.

 Despite the fact that The Passover was on a Hebrew's Wednesday in the year of Christ Jesus' Crucifixion, today's Hebrew religious authorities make minor adjustments to their calendar to insure that The Passover cannot fall on a Wednesday.
 And, in most years, neither does Firstfruits (Wave Offering) nor Shavu'ot (Pentecost) occur on the first day of the week in today's Jewish calendar.